DDWFTTW Vehicle Analysis.

 B. L. Blackford proposed an interesting device in a 1978 American Journal of Physics paper, The physics of a push-me pull-you boat..
 (The title is clever, though a bit misleading.)
 A boat has a windmill linked to a water propeller under its stern.
 Like the land yacht with propeller, this one at first seems to defy common sense.
 But it works anyway, and isn't violating any physics in the process.

-The mechanism must have a mechanical linkage between air and ground (or water).
+The mechanism must have a mechanical linkage between air and ground (or air and water).

-The wheels do not drive the vehicle; they are driven by its motion over the ground.
+The wheels do not drive the vehicle; the wheels are driven by the cart's motion over the ground, and this is what turns the propeller .

 Upwind and crosswind vehicles:

 The "directly upwind" vehicle uses a windmill to drive the wheels, which in turn drive the vehicle.
-This requires a different mechanical linkage ratio.
+This requires a different mechanical linkage ratio, and differently shaped windmill blades.

 I figured that making and upwind wind powered vehicle would be a simple matter.
 So I got out my collection of steel construction set parts.
 Here's the finished model as a stereo picture for cross-viewing.